bhlewka/Marketplace/README.md

 ### Possible TODO's / Personal Notes

+- Allow for multiple accounts, so each ad can be posted to multiple accounts
 - ~~Speed up the program from waiting 2 seconds after every action to on page load~~
     - Using exclusive waits or something?
 Waiting for the last element to load